Zhuinden/simple-stack/README.md

 ### Fragments

-Check out the details in [simple-stack-example-basic-fragment](https://github.com/Zhuinden/simple-stack/tree/master/simple-stack-example-basic-fragment) to see how to make Simple-Stack work with Fragments (or the relevant wiki page).
+Check out the Fragment samples to see how to make Simple-Stack work with Fragments (or the relevant wiki page).

 - **End result**